The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Hermakivka (Germakivka), a village southeast of Borščiv in Ternopil’ Region – Kurd. germik, “warm place”;

-Kalaharivka (Kalagarivka), a village to the south-east of Hrymajliv in Ternopil’ Region – Kurd. qal, "to kindle,” agir, “a flame”;
+Kalaharivka (Kalagarivka), a village to the southeast of Hrymajliv in Ternopil’ Region – Kurd. qal, "to kindle,” agir, “a flame”;

-Kurdich place names in the Right-Bank Ukraine and Poland
+Kurdish place names in the Right-Bank Ukraine and Poland

 The ancestors of the Kurds dwelled in Podolia in pre-Scythian times.
 Later they migrated in different directions.
 Some of them moved westward and became known in history as the Cimbri.
 The second part, through the Carpathians, migrated to the Balkans and then moved to Asia Minor, where they were taken for the Cimmerians.
 Their way there is marked by such place names of Hungary, Serbia, and Bulgaria: Ibrány, Gelej, Szelevény, Felgyö, Senta, Temerin, Pancevo, Čačak, Niš, Mezdra, Hisarya, Haskovo, Vize (for more details see the section "Iranic Place Names").
 A large concentration of finds of the Scythian type in Transylvania may also indicate the penetration of not Scythians, but Cimmerian Kurds.

-In Podolia, some part of the Kurds remained until the arrival of the Slavs here, as evidenced by separate Kurdish-Ukrainian lexical correspondences.
+In Podolia, some parts of the Kurds remained until the arrival of the Slavs here, as evidenced by separate Kurdish-Ukrainian lexical correspondences.
 This is also confirmed by the epigraphic data of the Northern Black Sea region, therefore one of the peoples mentioned by ancient historians, in particular, by Herodotus, can be associated with the Kurds.
-Apparently, such a people could be Alazons (Allisons), whom Herodotus placed a little south of the Scythian plowmen in the area where the Dniester (Tiras) and the Southern Bug (Gipanius) are not very far from each other (HERODOTUS, IV, 52).
+Such a people could be Alazons (Allisons), whom Herodotus placed a little south of the Scythian plowmen in the area where the Dniester (Tiras) and the Southern Bug (Gipanius) are not very far from each other (HERODOTUS, IV, 52).
 It is in this place that Zhmerinka is located, the name of which is associated with the Cimmerians, that is, the Kurds.
-Nearby are also settlements of the Vinnitsa region, the names of which are deciphered in Kurdish:
+Nearby are also settlements of the Vinnytsia region, the names of which are deciphered in Kurdish:

 Huncha, a village in Haysyn district of Vinnytsia Region – Kurd. gunc "clay pot".